Nawa-Punabantu/smb_optimization_files/README.md

 6. Activate the venv: conda activate smb-env
 7. Set the notebook kernel: python -m ipykernel install --user --name smb-env --display-name "SMB Workshop"
-8. (a) Launch the notebook in a browser window: jupyter lab or (b) Launch the notebook in VS Code
+8. (a) Launch the notebook in a browser window: jupyter lab or (b) Launch the notebook in VS Code: code .